-On the back of the challenging market and economic environment, the Group continued to demonstrate its momentum to stay ahead of the competition and further strengthened its overall market leadership position.
-Revenue of the Group surged 31.9% to a record level of RM651.0 million in FY 2014 from RM493.7 million in FY 2013.
-The significant improvement of revenue of the Group was mainly due to increase in monthly production capacity of a factory in Vietnam by approximately USD1.0 million, increase in orders and production output and strengthening of US Dollar against Ringgit Malaysia.
-In tandem with growth of revenue, the Group's net profit attributable to shareholders surged 125.4% to a record level of RM55.0 million in FY 2014 as compared to RM24.4 million in FY 2013.
-The substantial increase in net profit attributable to shareholders was mainly due to sizeable gross profit achieved by the Group as a result of higher revenue from better margin products that was developed, upward revision of selling price of certain existing products, improved productivity of new production line in Vietnam and strengthening of US Dollar against Ringgit Malaysia.
+FY 2015 has been another strong year for the Group, building further on good performance of FY 2014.
+The Group's revenue increased 9.1% to RM710.0 million in FY 2015 compared to RM651.0 million in FY 2014.
+The increase in revenue of the Group was largely attributable to increase in demand for our products, higher production output and strengthening of US Dollar against Ringgit Malaysia.
+In tandem with growth of revenue, the Group's net profit attributable to shareholders surged 41.4% to RM77.8 million in FY 2015 compared to RM55.0 million in FY 2014.
+The substantial increase in net profit attributable to shareholders was mainly due to higher revenue from better margin products that was developed, improved productivity and performance of all factories and strengthening of US Dollar against Ringgit Malaysia.

-In FY 2014, we further strengthened our financial position and balance sheet, with net assets attributable to shareholders increasing to RM306.8 million at the end of 2014, a rise of 32.2% from RM232.1 million at the end of the previous year.
-This represented a net asset value per share of RM3.16 at end of FY 2014, compared with RM2.39 at end of the previous year.
+In FY 2015, the Group further strengthened its financial position and balance sheet, with net assets attributable to shareholders increasing to RM408.6 million as at 30 June 2015, a growth of 33.2% from RM306.8 million in FY 2014.
+This represented a net asset value per share of RM4.20 at 30 June 2015 as compared to RM3.16 at end of the previous financial year.
+On a per share basis, the Group made basic earnings per share ("EPS") of 80.05 sen in FY 2015 versus 56.60 sen per share in FY 2014.